Mr-QB/IoTChallend/README.md

-# IoT Challend 2024 by Rcuet Team
+# IoT IoTChallenge 2024 by Rcuet Team

-This repository contains the source code for our smart home project developed for the IoT Challend 2024 contest.
+This repository contains the source code for our smart home project developed for the IoT IoTChallenge 2024 contest.
 The project encompasses various smart home functionalities, including smart locks, smart switches, image recognition for fire and fall detection, a chatbot, and a Flutter application for system control and management.

 ## Project Overview
 ![alt text](overviewSystem.png "overviewSystem")